 - Healthy Canning: The USDA Complete Guide to Home Canning

 Pickling is another food preservation method that requires soaking food in a mixture of vinegar, spices, and salt.
 Pickled food undergoes a fermentation process which results in savory flavors while maintaining the texture of the food.
-During this food preservation process, the color and flavor of the food changes, and acidity increases.
+During this food preservation process, the color and flavor of the food change, and acidity increases.
 To prevent the growth of harmful bacteria, it’s important to have a uniform level of acid throughout the foodstuff.

 - Pickle Science: How to Master the Preserving Power of Acids